 - (202) 393-6226

-Matthew D. Chase has served as the Executive Director of the National Association of Counties (NACo) since September 2012.
-As the chief executive officer he is responsible for the daily management of NACo, the only national association representing America’s 3,069 county governments.
+Matthew D. Chase has served as the CEO/Executive Director of the National Association of Counties (NACo) since September 2012.
+As the chief executive officer, he is responsible for the overall management of the association.
+NACo is the only national association representing America’s 3,069 county governments.

 He resides in Arlington County, Virginia with his wife, Shana, where they are raising their two young sons: Nicholas and William.